-Now, if you’re positioned near a window, you can change a lot for the better, by simply positioning yourself so that your facing the window, while you’re streaming.
+Now, if you’re positioned near a window, you can change a lot for the better by simply positioning yourself to face the window while you’re streaming.

-If that isn’t possible, and you’re experiencing a dull image even when you’ve opened up the aperture, you need to add a light source.
+If that isn’t possible, and you’re experiencing a dull image even when opening the aperture, you must add a light source.

 Audio – Get a Good Microphone for Streaming

-The microphone in laptops are often horrible.
+The microphones in laptops are often horrible.
 And bad sound quality has already ruined a lot of Zoom meetings and Skype sessions.

-You can gain a lot by simply buying a headset that includes a microphone.
-Don’t buy the cheapest you can find, because the microphone (and headset) you get are often worse than the ones on your computer.
+You can gain a lot by buying a headset with a microphone.
+Don’t buy the cheapest you can find because the microphone (and headset) you get are often worse than your computer’s.

-But even an inexpensive option like the Logitech ClearChat H390 does a decent job, that will make the audio that your viewers experience much better.
+But even an inexpensive option like the Logitech ClearChat H390 makes the audio your viewers experience much better.

-You can read more about microphones and preamps plus find a lot more examples of lighting setups and audio options in my Ultimate Guide To The Tools And Equipment Youtubers Use.
+You can read more about microphones and preamps and find many examples of lighting setups and audio options in my Ultimate Guide To The Tools And Equipment Youtubers Use.

-Remember to not put the microphone directly in front of your mouth in order to avoid the most annoying (ex)plosive sounds and hisses.
+Remember not to put the microphone directly in front of your mouth to avoid the most annoying (ex)plosive sounds and hisses.

-It’s better to angle it a little bit, so the air from your mouth doesn’t hit the membrane in the microphone.
-This holds especially true if your microphone doesn’t have a pop-filter and/or windscreen.
+It’s better to angle it a bit so the air from your mouth doesn’t hit the membrane in the microphone.
+This holds especially true if your microphone doesn’t have a pop filter and windscreen.

 Stabilization a.k.a. a tripod

-You’ll also need some kind of tripod for your camera.
+You’ll also need a tripod for your camera.
 What kind you need depends on where you want to place your camera.

 If you want to place the camera above your screen, you can use an ordinary tripod for floor use.
-You can read more about tripods in our article 10 Best DSLR Video Tripods for beginners, travel, and pros.
+Read more about tripods.

 Another popular and versatile option is the Joby Gorillapod.